Forgiven, but Not Forgotten

 Anime & Manga

-In A Certain Magical Index, most people who know of Accelerator's past, and especially his involvement in the Level 6 Shift project, acknowledge that he's trying to be a better person, but certainly are not about to forgive what he's done.
+- In A Certain Magical Index, most people who know of Accelerator's past, and especially his involvement in the Level 6 Shift project, acknowledge that he's trying to be a better person, but certainly are not about to let him forget what he's done.
 Accelerator doesn't expect them to; indeed, he can't forgive himself.
 The only person who seems to have wholeheartedly forgiven him is Last Order.

 "Enduring and forgiving are two different things.
 You must not forget the unjustness of society.
 As a human being, you must hold the event in contempt.
 Yet, you must endure.
 You must put an end to the chain of hatred!"